incmix-ui/incmix-ui/packages/legacy/hooks/README.md

 # @incmix-ui/hooks

-A collection of React Hooks for Chakra UI components.
+A collection of React Hooks for Incmix UI components.

 ## Installation